 Life Insurance during and after the pandemic

 Life insurance has always been a part of life for many Canadians, either in the form of an individual life insurance policy, a group life insurance policy, or as mortgage life insurance.
 The COVID-19 pandemic brought some changes; in particular, the increased ability to get many different types of life insurance, even cheap ones without a medical exam.
-Nevertheless, if you are starting to look into life insurance options, it is important to understand the different life insurance types, how they compare, and which ones are cheaper than others.
+Nevertheless, if you are starting to look into life insurance options, it is important to be sure to look at different companies for quotes as well as understand the different life insurance types, how they compare, and which ones are cheaper than others.